15-Ab/potd/README.md

 <!-- Describe your approach to solving the problem. -->

 **Initialization:**
-   - Initialize variables, including `longest` to store the length of the longest subarray, and a HashMap `m` to store remainders and their corresponding indices.
+   - Initialized variables, including `longest` to store the length of the longest subarray, and a HashMap `m` to store remainders and their corresponding indices.

-2. **Cumulative Sum Calculation:**
+**Cumulative Sum Calculation:**
-   - Iterate through the array, maintaining a cumulative sum `jor` at each index.
+   - Iterated through the array, maintaining a cumulative sum `jor` at each index.

-3. **Remainder Calculation:**
+**Remainder Calculation:**
-   - Calculate the remainder after dividing the cumulative sum `jor` by \( k \).
+   - Calculated the remainder after dividing the cumulative sum `jor` by \( k \).

-4. **Conditions:**
+**Conditions:**
    - If the remainder is zero, it implies that the subarray from the beginning to the current index is divisible by \( k \).
-Update the `longest` variable accordingly.
+Updated the `longest` variable accordingly.
    - If the remainder is already present in the HashMap, it means that the subarray between the current index and the index stored in the HashMap has a sum divisible by \( k \).
 Update the `longest` variable if needed.
-   - If the remainder is not present in the HashMap, add it to the HashMap along with its index.
+   - If the remainder is not present in the HashMap, added it to the HashMap along with its index.

-5. **Result:**
+**Result:**
    - The `longest` variable stores the length of the longest subarray whose sum is divisible by \( k \).

 ---